How to Fix Blue Lagoon Hair

 Why Does the Lagoon Ruin Your Hair?

 First off, the Blue Lagoon says the water won’t ruin your hair.
-In fact, they tell you that the minerals in it are actually good for your hair.
+In fact, they’ll tell you that the minerals in it are actually good for your hair.
 Which may be true.
 However, when you’re ripping chunks out of your hair while trying to comb it ~ that’s probably not ideal!

 High levels of silica found in the Blue Lagoon are responsible for making hair unruly & coarse.
 Which is ironic, because typically, silica is good for skin & hair.
-Silica is a naturally-occurring mineral found in our bodies, that helps to maintain bone & tissue health.
+Silica is a naturally-occurring mineral found in our bodies, that helps maintain bone & tissue health.
 It also helps maintain collagen, which gives skin elasticity & keeps hair strong.

 At the Blue Lagoon though, you can basically think of silica this way: